James Kirkcaldy: Within St Andrews Castle

 James Kirkcaldy joined the Protestant Fife Lairds who killed David Beaton then held St Andrews Castle against Regent Arran.
-In February or March 1547 James joined with other lairds in the Castle to witness Patrick, Lord Gray's pledge to Edward VI of England.
+In February or March 1547 James joined with other lairds in the Castle to witness Patrick, Lord Gray's pledge to Edward VI.
 The other witnesses on 11 March 1547 were; Norman Leslie, Master of Rothes; Henry Balnaves of Halhill; Alexander Whitelaw of Newgrange.
 A French fleet came and took the castle.
 James Kirkcaldy was taken to France as a prisoner with Norman Leslie, Henry Balnaves, Henry Moneypenny and others.
 The lairds and John Knox were eventually released.

 Family

 James and his younger brothers George, John and Patrick are all described as "familiar servants of the king", courtiers, in a Great Seal letter.
 On 19 October 1539 the brothers were forgiven for not joining James V on an excursion to Solway and for their connivance in the murder of three Fife lairds.

 The most famous of James Kirkcaldy's children was the soldier-statesman Sir William Kirkcaldy of Grange, who fought for the Protestant lords during the reformation, and accepted the surrender of the Queen of Scots at Carberry Hill in 1567.
 He later regretted his role in her defeat and held Edinburgh Castle in her name, until it fell in 1573 and he was executed.